-11.1 IFRS16 on Lease accounting is due to come into effect from 1 April 2022, having been postponed from 1 April 2020 due to Covid-19.
+11.1 IFRS16 on Lease accounting is due to come into effect from 1 April 2025.
 These new regulations will require the principal element of the majority of lease type arrangements to be treated as capital expenditure.
-Therefore, for MRP on lease liabilities the MRP will be equivalent to the principal element of the annual lease payment for each asset after adjusting for any sub-lease capital receipts.
+Therefore, for MRP on lease liabilities the MRP will be equivalent to the principal element of the annual lease payment for each asset after adjusting for any sub-lease capital receipts